memgraph/docs/docs/installation/windows/docker-installation.md

 [here](https://docs.docker.com/storage/volumes/).
 :::

-If successful, you should see a message similar to the following :
+If successful, you should see a message similar to the following:

 ```console
 You are running Memgraph vX.X.X-community